retooth2/xenharmlib/doc/quickstart.rst

 consecutive sections.
-To test this, we're using the :meth:`~xenharmlib.core.note_scale.PeriodicNoteScale.is_disjoint` method with the :code:`ignore_bi_index` flag set to True, treating notes that differ only by base interval as the same:
+To test this, we're using the :meth:`~xenharmlib.core.note_scale.PeriodicNoteScale.is_disjoint` method with the :code:`ignore_bi_index` flag set to True, treating notes that differ only by the base interval as the same:

 .. testcode::